fluid-checkout/fluid-checkout/readme.txt

 * Bump tested up to WooCommerce 6.6.1
 * Added: New filter `fc_output_checkout_contact_logout_cta_section` to enable displaying a logout link on the "My contact" substep when user is logged in.
 Defaults to "disabled".
 * Improved: RTL support on account address edit screens.
-* Improved: Utility colors (success, error, alert, info) to meet accessibility constrast criterias.
+* Improved: Utility colors (success, error, alert, info) to meet WCAG 2.1 level AA for accessibility constrast criterias.
+Although, this does not guarantee all elements meet the accessibility criterias.
+* Improved: Change color for current step in the progress bar to same as complete steps, as there seems to be a consensus that this better communicates the current progress status.
 * Improved: Do not load checkout assets on other pages.
 * Improved: Renamed `account-page-address` style handle and files to `edit-address-page` to better indicate where the styles are loaded and keep consistency across the plugins.
 * Improved: Set width for the login form which improves compatibility with various themes.